barneycarroll/patchinko/README.md

 # What

-Patchinko exposes 3 functions: `P`, `S`, & `PS`.
+Patchinko exposes 5 APIs: `P`, `S`, `PS`, `D` & `O`.

 `P` is like `Object.assign`: given `P(target, input1, input2, etc)`, it consumes inputs left to right and copies their properties onto the supplied target

 *…except that…*

-If any target properties are instances of `S(function)`, it will supply the scoped function with the target property for that key, and assign the result back to the target; if any target properties are `D`, it will delete the property of the same key on the target.
+If any target properties are instances of `S(function)`, it will supply the scoped function with the target property for that key, and assign the result back to the target.

+If any target properties are `D`, it will delete the property of the same key on the target.

 `PS([ target, ] input)` is a composition of `P` & `S`, for when you need to patch recursively.
 If you supply a `target`, the original value will be left untouched (useful for immutable patching).

+`O` is an overloaded API that subsumes the above given a few assumptions:

+1. No arguments stands in for `D`.
+2. A function argument stands in for `S`.
+3. A non-function single argument stands in for `PS`.
+4. …otherwise, `P`.

+`O` is useful when Patchinko patching is intuitive but you find the API invocations noisy or cognitively overbearing.

 # How